 write a check for the copayment and the room and board payment out of the trust fund account into the facility operating account.

 Staff must not deposit the member's monthly income into the operating account and then deposit the personal needs and room and board allowance into the trust fund account.
-If the member writes a check to be deposited into his/her trust fund account and there are insufficient funds to cover the check, the facility can charge the member only the actual insufficient funds fee charged by the bank.
+If the member writes a check to be deposited into his or her trust fund account and there are insufficient funds to cover the check, the facility can charge the member only the actual insufficient funds fee charged by the bank.

 There is no requirement that the deposit into the trust fund be made on the same date the money is received.
 However, the facility must ensure that the deposit slip/bank statement reflects the same amount recorded on the receipt.